 Q: Is there an ambulance service nearby?

 The closest ambulance service in Port Stephens is Tea Gardens and Karuah which are both approximately 10 minutes from the camp.
 The closest ambulance service on the central coast is Terrigal and Ettalong Beach which are both approximately 10 minutes from camp.
+Lake Macquarie has an ambulance station located at Morisset which is 6 minutes away.

 Q: How far is the closest hospital?